Arpit9110/SY0_701/Domain 1.md

 ### Authentication:
 It is a security measure that ensure the identity of a individual  or entities about  who they claim to be during starting or accessing a process, data feature.
+It is a security measure that ensures that individuals or entities are who they claim to be during a communication or transaction.

 It can be done by many ways:

 ### Something User knows ( Knowledge Based ).
   Like Password, Username, Pin code.
+Most Common is Username, Password.

 ### Something User have ( Possession Based ).
   Like security key , key card, RFID card, ID card, OTP.

 ### Something User is ( Biometric Based ).
-  Like Finger-print, Iris scan, Retina scan.
+  Like Finger-print, Iris scan, Retina scan Biometric Features like Facial Scan.

 ### Something User do ( Action Based ).
   Like Authentication at a particular days of a week like not available on Saturday, Sunday,
        Authentication is performed only after logging in organization private network.
+       Hand-Writing or way of walking.

 ### Something where a user is ( Location Based ).
   Like Authentication only when user is in organization's office geo-location.

-Multifactor Authentication:-> It refers to using two or more factor of authentication to get identity so that  authentication process of a user gets initiated.
+***Multifactor Authentication***:-> It refers to using two or more factor of authentication to get identity so that  authentication process of a user gets initiated.

+Importance of Authentication:
+Prevent unauthorized Access
+Protect user Data and Privacy
+Ensure Resource Validity
 ### Authorization:
 it is the Process to grant the permission and privilege to the user whose authentication process is Successfully finished  and is authenticated.
+It determine what the authenticated user can do.
 There are may ways for deciding the permission and privileges.
 Role Based, Group Based, Action Based, etc.

 ### Accounting: